CAPEC-71: Using Unicode Encoding to Bypass Validation Logic

 Ensure that filtering or input validation is applied to canonical data.

 Assume all input is malicious.
-Create a white list that defines all valid input to the software system based on the requirements specifications.
-Input that does not match against the white list should not be permitted to enter into the system.
+Create an allowlist that defines all valid input to the software system based on the requirements specifications.
+Input that does not match against the allowlist should not be permitted to enter into the system.

 Attack Example: Unicode Encodings in the IIS Server